Manaslu 8163M vs Cho Oyu 8201M vs G2 8035M - Namas Adventure

 Pros

-The first draw is space.
+The first draw is its remoteness and space.
 G2 is usually less crowded than Manaslu, and it offers a wilder, more remote expedition atmosphere than either Manaslu or Cho Oyu.
 For some climbers, that is a major positive.
 You are not stepping into a heavily packaged Nepal autumn conveyor belt.

 The second draw is the character of the route.
 Within the Karakoram context, G2 is generally considered the softer introduction: less technical than K2 and less intimidating than the harsher giants nearby.
 It is still an 8,000er, but it is one of the peaks that experienced teams often use as a logical first Karakoram objective.